SERCA: Regulation

 The rate at which SERCA moves Ca2+ across the SR membrane can be controlled by the regulatory protein phospholamban (PLB/PLN).
 SERCA is not as active when PLB is bound to it.
 Increased β-adrenergic stimulation reduces the association between SERCA and PLB by the phosphorylation of PLB by PKA.
 When PLB is associated with SERCA, the rate of Ca2+ movement is reduced; upon dissociation of PLB, Ca2+ movement increases.

+Activity regulation of SERCA can also involve phosphorylation of SERCA itself by interaction with GSK3β.
+Phosphorylation of SERCA2a at S663 was shown to reduce SERCA2a activity.

 Another protein, calsequestrin, binds calcium within the SR and helps to reduce the concentration of free calcium within the SR, which assists SERCA so that it does not have to pump against such a high concentration gradient.
 The SR has a much higher concentration of Ca2+ (10,000x) inside when compared to the cytoplasmic Ca2+ concentration.
 SERCA2 can be regulated by microRNAs, for instance miR-25 suppresses SERCA2 in heart failure.

 For experimental purposes, SERCA can be inhibited by thapsigargin and induced by istaroxime.

 SERCA function is upregulated in the skeletal muscle of rabbits and in rodent myocardium by thyroid hormones.
 This mechanism may contribute to the proarrhythmogenic effect of thyrotoxicosis.